variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 Final assembly and disassembly requires the ability to do the following tasks:

-* Disassemble aircraft for repairs-Remove surfaces, wings, gear, and interior.
+* Disassemble aircraft for repairs- Remove surfaces, wings, gear, and interior.
 Mark wires, cables & lines, and organize removed components for later assembly
 * Clean and inspect removed lines, cables, and wires for damage and wear
 * Reseal and service gear, actuators, and cylinders in accordance with service manuals
 * Assemble aircraft after repair-Install surfaces, wings, gear, and interior
-* Rig systems-Ailerons, flaps, elevators, rudder, trim systems, gear, and gear doors
+* Rig control systems- Ailerons, flaps, elevators, rudder, trim systems, gear, and gear doors
 * Check operation of lights, stall warning, and pitot-static system
 * Troubleshoot
 * Electronic skills